ramit21/react-burger-app/README.md

 You don’t have to ever use eject.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 -------------------------------
+## Some features used in this POC

 HOC: higher order components are used just to wrap the JSX of main containers, as a render method of a class component can return a single root element.
-(You can also wrap the JSX with a div, but HOCs are a preferred way)
+(You can also wrap the JSX with a div, or return array of elements with unique keys, but HOCs are the preferred way)

 {props.children} is used to refer to the contained components (See Layout.js)